 Challenge 6.
 Your travel policy is too rigid.

 Your organization probably consists of different types of employees that travel for different reasons to a multitude of destinations.
 Your corporate travel policy should reflect this diversity.
 A junior sales rep traveling to a cheap destination for a tradeshow will have different needs and expenses than a senior executive wining and dining potential new clients in New York.
 Moreover, business travel is dynamic, and your corporate travel policy should reflect this.
 Maybe one of your employees booked a room that is $35 more expensive per night but is within walking distance of the clients she’ll be meeting, while the cheaper hotel is a $20 taxi ride away.
 Tarring all business trips over one brush or making the rules too rigid will undoubtedly lower your compliance rates as certain expenses that make sense for your business might violate your travel and expense policy.

 Challenge 7.
 Your employees are breaching your policy on purpose.

-Even though this is a minority, some employees knowingly submit expenses that exceed the limits set in your T&E policy, book hotels that are not on the list of preferred vendors, book airfares without using your travel management company or ignore approval procedures.
-This could be because they do not agree with your travel policy, approval procedures or choice of travel management company, or because they feel entitled to a higher travel budget.
+Even though this is a minority, some employees knowingly submit expenses that exceed the limits set in your T&E policy, book hotels that are not on the list of preferred vendors, book airfares without using your travel management company, or ignore approval procedures.
+This could be because they do not agree with your corporate travel policy, approval procedures, or choice of the travel management company, or because they feel entitled to a higher travel budget.